Toyota Grand Highlander Hybrid Max vs. Toyota Sequoia Hybrid: My pick

 Source: Toyota.com pressroom

 While the Grand Highlander cannot match the Sequoia’s off-roading and towing capabilities, it actually offers a more usable cargo area.
-I say this because the Sequoia’s boot floor is stepped, and requires a shelf system to create a flat floor.
-I was also surprised with the size of the cargo area when all seats are folded in the Grand Highlander.
+I say this because the Sequoia’s cargo floor is stepped, and requires a shelf system to create a flat floor.
+I was also surprised by the size of the cargo area when all seats are folded in the Grand Highlander.

 Pricing

-GradeToyota Grand Highlander Hybrid Price*Toyota Sequoia Hybrid Price**
+GradeToyota Grand Highlander Hybrid Max Price*Toyota Sequoia Hybrid Price**

 Verdict